Find Affordable College Courses

 Texas A&M University - Kingsville did quite well in this year’s ranking of the best places for general agriculture students to get a bachelor’s degree.
 It came in at #9 on the list.
 Texas A&M Kingsville is a medium-sized public school located in the town of Kingsville.

-The average tuition and fees for an out-of-state undergraduate student at Texas A&M Kingsville are $25,746 a year.
+Out-of-state tuition fees for undergraduate students at Texas A&M Kingsville are $25,746 per year.
 While working on their Bachelor's Degree, agriculture majors at Texas A&M Kingsville accumulate an average of around $21,425 in student debt.

 Read More…

-Texas A&M University - Commerce came in at #10 in this year’s edition of the Best Value General Agriculture Bachelor’s Degree Schools in the Southwest Region ranking.
-Texas A&M Commerce is a fairly large public school located in the town of Commerce.
+Texas A&M University - Commerce ranked #10 on this year’s Best Value General Agriculture Bachelor’s Degree Schools in the Southwest Region list.
+Texas A&M Commerce is a large public school located in the distant town of Commerce.

 Out-of-state tuition fees for undergraduate students at Texas A&M Commerce are $22,266 per year.
 While working on their Bachelor's Degree, agriculture majors at Texas A&M Commerce accumulate an average of around $23,950 in student debt.